MoreDocs/moredocs.github.io/_posts/2024-06-15-channel-mapping.markdown

 [-1, -1, 0, 1] // outputs
 ```

-We can quickly image other use cases that the `channelMap` property cover.
+We can quickly imagine other use cases that the `channelMap` property cover.
 To come back to the first example: duplicating a mono audio stream to a stereo one would require to set the channel map to `[0, 0]`.
 Also, inverting channels to send [input 0] to [output 1] and [input 1] to [output 0]: `channelMap = [1, 0]`.

 The `AUAudioUnit.channelMap` property is fairly easy to use and provides numerous mapping possibilities.
 However, it has limitations for more complex configurations.
 For example, transforming a stereo stream into a mono stream (sending both [input 0] and [input 1] to [output 0]) is not achievable with this API.
 Such a transformation cannot be represented simply by setting values in an array.